network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 In order to support YANG [RFC7950] the following items need to be defined and developed

-* Which [Confluent Compatibility Checks] defined in section 11 [RFC7950] and sectin 10 of [RFC6020] should be performed for different [Confluent Compatibility Types]
+* Which [Confluent Compatibility Checks] defined in section 11 [RFC7950] should be performed for different [Confluent Compatibility Types]
 * How YANG yang-version statement, namespace statement, prefix statement and the revision-statements are preserved and revision-statements possibily being used in the [Confluent Compatibility Checks]